John Parker Lead Pastor

 Have a question for Michael?
 Contact him.

 A history major from Pennsylvania, Kailey found her church home here at Summit in the fall of 2006.
-In addition to her primary role as bookkeeper, she performs a variety of writing and editing duties wherever necessary and coordinates the content and management of Summit’s Resource Center.
-Prior to moving to Orlando, Kailey was a high school history teacher in PA, and spent three years serving with a para-church ministry called Campus Life, a facet of Youth for Christ geared toward reaching unchurched teens.
+In addition to her primary role of Human Resources Administrator, Kailey assists with the reGROUP Ministry, training leaders and sponsors as well as team teaching the large group portion with Jack.
+Prior to moving to Orlando, Kailey was a high school history teacher in PA, and spent three years serving with a para-church ministry called Campus Life, a facet of Youth for Christ geared toward reaching un-churched teens.

 Have a question for Kailey?
 Contact her.